DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 - The square at `(0, 1)` has a value of `-1`.

 As you can see, diagonals share the same values.

+### 4. **Handling Anti-Diagonals:**
+   - For each square on a given anti-diagonal, the sum of the row and column indices (row + col) is constant.
+If you start at the highest square in an anti-diagonal and move downwards, the row index increments by 1 (row + 1), and the column index decrements by 1 (col - 1), cancelling each other out.